City Council adopted Utilities budget and rates for 2023-2024. Learn how rates are set and how Bellevue Utilities manages costs.

-Charges are based on the size of your meter and amount of water you use.
+Charges are based on the size of your meter and the amount of water you use.
 Water use is billed in units of 100 cubic feet (1ccf).
 100 cubic feet of water equals 748 gallons.

-Charges for single family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between December 15 and June 15.
-Multifamily has a per unit rate with additional charges based on water use over the minimum amount.
+Charges for single-family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between December 15 and June 15.
+Multifamily has a per-unit rate with additional charges based on water use over the minimum amount.
 Wastewater charges for businesses are based on a charge from King County Metro and a volume charge determined by your water use.